nobooli/POLton/docs/src/trivia-streams.md

 Her second monitor arrived on June 8, 2019 and the first stream she played lag-free was her third and final Splatterhouse stream.

 She often jinxes herself *immediately* after saying some inspirational stuff or when she's talking about how she's progressing well in the game.
 (Usually by falling)
-She usually tilts her head in a slanting position and looks straight, eyes wide open, into the viewer after a misplay or a careless mistake that causes her to die.
+She usually tilts her head in a slanting position and looks straight, eyes wide open, to the viewer after a careless misplay that causes her to die.

 [Suzuhara Lulu's Stomach Growl]